kelltom/OS-Bot-COLOR/README.md

 OSBC uses Bezier curves to create smooth, human-like mouse movements.

 ## Object Detection
-Official RuneLite plugins exist to add quality of life to players.
-Many plugins offer highlighting/outlining of in-game objects with solid colors, making them easier for players to see them.
-Using color isolation, OSBC can quickly locate these outlined objects and extract their properties into simple data structures.
+Using color isolation, OSBC can quickly locate objects/NPCs outlined by solid colors and extract their properties into simple data structures.

 ## Random Click Distribution
 With the help of the OSBC community, we've created a randomization algorithm that distributes clicks in a way that is more human-like.